 A final option is to use your index and middle finger.
 This gives you the added benefit of being able to use your ring or pinky to play the classic Chuck Berry rock and roll riff.

 Unlike with some other chords, you don’t play many strings with these.
 Indeed, the only ones to strum are the ones that your fingers are touching.

 So, if you opt for a two-note power chord, this does mean only play two strings at a time.
-If you go for the first, fifth and octave shape, that will be three strings at a time.
+If you go for the first, fifth, and octave shape, that will be three strings at a time.

 Now you know the two shapes and know how to go about fingering them, refer to the chart below and try playing some chords using root notes on both the E and A string:

-For example, in the iconic Iron Man riff by Black Sabbath, guitarist Tony Iommi uses power chords B5, D5, E5, G5 and F#5 to produce a mighty introduction to their epic track.
+In the iconic Iron Man riff by Black Sabbath, guitarist Tony Iommi uses power chords B5, D5, E5, G5 and F#5 to produce a mighty introduction to their epic track.